danielcornock/tailwind-scss/README.md

 ## Installation

+To install, run:
-To install, run `npm install @danielc7150/tailwind-scss`.
+`npm install @danielc7150/tailwind-scss`

 ## Usage

-To import these SCSS variables, at the top of your global SCSS file use `@import '@danielc7150/tailwind-scss';`.
+To import these SCSS variables, at the top of your global SCSS file use:
+`@import '@danielc7150/tailwind-scss';`